Tuition Benefit Policy

-All graduate and professional academic programs (excluded)
+- All graduate and professional academic programs (excluded)

-Executive Education (excluded)
+- Executive Education (excluded)

-Non Credit; Certificate Programs (excluded)
+- Non Credit; Certificate Programs (excluded)

 - At no time will the tuition benefit apply to more than three courses per semester (9 semester hours) or two courses per quarter (8 quarter hours).

 - The Educational Assistance Policy will allow eligible faculty and staff the ability to use the tuition benefit for all academic semesters/quarters which include J-Term and all summer sessions.

-- This co-pay will apply to all semesters including J-term and all Summer Sessions.
+The student will pay a co-pay per each academic term towards tuition if the student is enrolled.
+This co-pay will apply to all semesters including J-term and all Summer Sessions.
 Each summer session is subject to their own co-pay.

-- It permits dependent children of full-time, benefits eligible faculty and staff an opportunity to receive the same tuition benefit offered at 25 of the 28 Association of Jesuit Colleges and Universities
+- It permits dependent children of full-time, benefits eligible faculty and staff an opportunity to receive the same tuition benefit offered at 25 of the 28 Association of Jesuit Colleges and Universities.

 - Details, benefits and application procedures vary by college and university.
-See information on the FACHEX programs which are available and updated at www.luc.edu/finaid/fachex.shtml
+See information on the FACHEX programs which are available and updated at www.luc.edu/finaid/fachex.shtml.

 Financial Aid Application and Process